Dav-ana/nhs-ae-performance-analysis/README.md

 This project transforms raw NHS England A&E data into actionable insights through a complete data pipeline:

-**What I Built:**
+**What I Did:**
-- 🧹 **Data Preparation:** Cleaned messy NHS CSV files in Excel (header flattening, metadata removal)
+- 🧹 **Data Preparation:** Cleaned messy NHS CSV files in Excel (header flattening, metadata removal, numeric standardisation)
-- 🗄️ **Database Layer:** Imported and transformed data using SQL Server and T-SQL
+- 🗄️ **Database Layer:** Imported and transformed data using SQL Server and T-SQL scripting
 - 📊 **Visualisation Layer:** Built interactive Power BI dashboard with DAX measures
 - 📈 **Insight Generation:** Identified critical performance gaps and capacity bottlenecks

 **The Challenge:**
-The NHS has an interim target that **78% of A&E patients should be seen within four hours** by March 2026.
-December 2025 data shows the NHS is falling short at 73.8% - but the simple average hides a more complex story.
+The NHS has an interim target, introduced in June 2025, that **78% of A&E patients should be seen within four hours** by March 2026.
+December 2025 data shows the NHS is falling short at 73.8%; contributing factors include seasonal winter pressures, bed capacity constraints, staffing challenges, and ambulance handover delays.

-**The Discovery:**
+Additionally, raw NHS England data files are not optimised for machine processing; they are designed for **human readability**.
+The initial data contained merged headers, metadata rows, clinical suppression symbols (`-`), comma-separated numbers, and percentage symbols; SQL and Power BI cannot process these directly.
+Each layer of the pipeline required intentional data engineering to transform the data into a usable state.

+**What Was Found:**
-Using volume-weighted analysis, I uncovered that whilst the average trust appears to perform at 80.9%, the patient experience is significantly worse because **large hospitals treating the majority of patients are underperforming**.
-Type 1 Major A&E departments achieve only 59.6% - the primary bottleneck in the system.
+Using volume-weighted analysis, it was observed that the average trust appears to perform at **80.9%**.
+As national performance is at **73.8%**; a **7.1 percentage point gap** reveals that the patient experience is significantly worse because **large hospitals treating the majority of patients are underperforming**.

+- **Type 1 Major A&E** departments achieve only **59.6%**; this is the primary bottleneck in the system.
+- **~609,000 patients** waited over four hours in December 2025 alone
+- **Only 84 out of the 197 trusts and centres (42.6%)** are meeting the 78% interim standard
+- **North West (71.5%)** and **Midlands (71.6%)** are the worst performing regions

-**Why This Matters:**
+**Why Does This Matter:**
 This analysis demonstrates that resource allocation must be **volume-weighted and department-specific**, not evenly distributed across all trusts.
 Policy interventions should target high-volume Type 1 departments in underperforming regions (North West, Midlands) for maximum patient impact.

----
-## 🎯 Business Problem

-The NHS has a recovery target that **78% of A&E patients should be seen within 4 hours**.
-This project analyzes December 2025 performance to:

-- ✅ Identify which regions are failing to meet targets
-- ✅ Understand performance differences between department types
-- ✅ Quantify the gap between large and small hospitals
-- ✅ Provide actionable insights for resource allocation

 ---